nhsconnect/CareConnectAPI/pages/design/design_patterns.md

 ---
-title: Design Patterns / Topology
+title: Information Sharing Patterns
-keywords: design, build, access, security
+keywords: design, build, access, security, pattern, topology
-tags: [design]
+tags: [design][toplogy]
 sidebar: foundations_sidebar
 permalink: design_patterns.html
-summary: "The Design Patterns / Topology demonstrates and describes how various design patterns can influence access, security and use of APIs"
+summary: "Information Sharing Patterns (Topologies) demonstrate and describe how various design patterns can influence access, security and use of APIs"
 ---

 {% include important.html content="All phases outlined below are indicative and subject to on-going review." %}

 # Patterns #

-This section has been included to emphasise the use of design patterns in to the process of deciding how to use Care Connect APIs within solutions.
+This section has been included to emphasise the importance of understanding the associated Information Sharing Pattern when deciding how to use Care Connect APIs within solutions.
 The information has been taken from [developer.nhs.uk](https://developer.nhs.uk/library/architecture/integration-patterns/information-sharing-patterns-summary/).

 ## Overview ##